daleonpz/misc/toDelete/PositionPaper/lncs-pandoc-master/paper.md

 Common ground theory explains how meaning is constructed by conversation and action, which progresses towards a mutually agreed goal.

-Action Ladder and Project: Meaning in conversations has different layers: the surface of explicit expression, tacit knowlegde and linguistic interpretation.
+Action Ladder and Project: Meaning in conversations has different layers: the surface of explicit expression, tacit knowledge and linguistic interpretation.
 Setting: where the conversation takes place (time, location, domain knowledge)
 Arena:  shared knowledge about the culture, norms, history and assumptions which allow dialogue between people to be interpreted in their context.

 For our purposes, Common Ground contributes ‘tools for thought’ which can address the unknowns problems.
 For example the Arena suggests questions to discover more detail of the users’ background which may uncover unknown concerns (viz cultural, political issues);

  For many techniques the ability to detect the known unknowns depends on the analyst’s plan and the sampling strategy.
-In the case of interviews the ability to dectect unknown unknowns depends on the follow-up questions and sample size.
+In the case of interviews the ability to detect unknown unknowns depends on the follow-up questions and sample size.
 Also interviews since they depends on natural language communication there is always the possibility of ambiguous interpretations.

 Interviews approach natural human conversation so they support the dynamic construction of understanding and exploration of the Arena and Setting of the dialogue by explicit questions and observation.
 However, interviews are weaker for reflection(reflection as an intentional, active progression of learning), where the analyst has to rely on notes and recordings.